IgniteUI/indigo-design-docfx/en/style/styling-overview.md

 # Styling Overview

 The **Indigo.Design System** provides elaborate means for styling all 60+ UI components that also map to Ignite UI for Angular controls.
-The theming engine of Infragistics' Angular product, through powerful sass functions and mixins, allows for the creation of custom color themes that can restyle the whole product in just a few lines of code in a similar fashion.
+The theming engine in our Angular product allows for the creation of custom color themes that can restyle the whole product in just a few lines of code in a similar fashion.

 The Sketch library has a few pages prefixed with a 🎨 emoji that provide assets and a powerful styling infrastructure upon which the rest of the library is built: